-- 1. The Chair (Accommoddation Coordinator, who is a Housing Authority Assistant Director; - 2.
+- 1. - 2.
 One Program Manager from the Housing Choice Voucher program; - 3.
 One Regional Manager from the Conventional Housing program; - 4.
 One Regional Manager or management level staff; and - 5.
 One Supervisor or above from PHA Applications (HCV or public housing).